DylanDrein/mu-cs424-f2016/lecture-01.md

     t: .word 1
 ````

-Bell Labs wrote a formula translation language to translate equations into assembly code
+John Backus at IBM Research wrote a formula translation language to translate equations into assembly code

 ## Fortran
 * allows you to write formulas in direct style